teacherc/candace-dev-blog/content/blog/project-refactor/index.md

 Since I've gone through the code review and merge process at my job, I know the importance of feature branches and pull requests.
 It's also great how [Linear](https://linear.app/) helps me link my branches to our internal issues (I also use Linear for my personal projects).
 I try to use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec for my commit messages.

+After a project becomes public, I try to commit to branches.

 ## Then: VSCode + life on the desktop.
 Now: LunarVim + life in the terminal.

 ### Then